 Since then I’ve found five junior doctors who have submitted written complaints about the behavior of seniors at this hospital.
+Silence will not save us.
+Please submit your recordings.
 In one case as part of a large group.
 Nevermind verbal complaints.
 But these cries for help never became formal.
 Strange?
 Here’s why.

 [In this recording the head of another department who recently qualified in medical mediation with the University of Cape Town was brought in as a neutral third party.]